Accounting in Everyday Life

 Whether you are managing a business or a home, accounting is an integral part of everyday life.

-You look at your salary coming in, pay the bills, and decide where else to spend your money.
-You also look at your pantry and take inventory of canned goods and other products before you go grocery shopping.
+You look at your salary, pay the bills, and decide where else to spend your money.
+You also look at your pantry and take inventory of canned goods and other products before grocery shopping.

-Two accounting statements, the balance sheet, and the income statement, are valuable to understand and practice for business and home.
-These statements can help you understand where your money is going and how to make the best use of what you have.
+Two accounting statements, the balance sheet and the income statement, are valuable to understand and practice for business and personal use.
+These statements can help you know where your money is going and how to best use what you have.

 The Balance Sheet is a statement of your assets and liabilities.
 Your home is an asset because it is worth something, and the amount you owe on it is a liability.
-The equity portion is what you have left in the value of the home after subtracting the cost or mortgage payments.
+After subtracting the cost of mortgage payments, the equity portion is what you have left in the home's value.
 The equity portion is also called your net worth.

 Credits and debits can be best understood by understanding the Balance Sheet and the Income Statement.
 On the balance sheet, the assets are debits, and the liabilities are credits.
 Equity and net worth are also credits.

-On the income statement, Income is a credit, and expenses are a debit.
-When you record your paycheck, you debit your checking account, an asset, and you credit your Income.
-When you pay your bills, you credit your checking account and your accounts payable and debit your expenses.
+On the Income Statement, Income is credited (and the asset increases to Cash or Accounts Receivable), and expenses are debited (Cash is reduced and Accounts Payable are reduced).
+When you record your paycheck, you debit your checking account and an asset, and credit your Income.
+When you pay your bills, you credit your checking account and accounts payable and debit your expenses.
 When you balance your checkbook and have cash left over at the end of the month, this is your net worth.

 Because you have cash left, the credit of the money coming in and the debit of the cash going out is a credit balance.
 This credit balance passes to the Balance Sheet Equity portion and reduces the liability portion.
 Hopefully, your assets equal liabilities, and you are "in balance."